PeachSoftware/ChatPrevention/README.md

 ====================================================================================================================================================

-If you are going to post this on the Spigot Resources page, then, put me as a Contributor in your plugin! :) (usewrname = configurationguy)
+If you are going to post this on the Spigot Resources page, then, put me as a Contributor in your plugin! :) (username = configurationguy)

 ====================================================================================================================================================